This post may contain affiliate links. Please read our disclosure policy.

 Crispy Parmesan Lemon Basil Salmon Patties, made with canned salmon and fried to perfection, are a delicious and easy way to serve a flavorful salmon meal!

 Lemon zest, lemon juice, and lemon basil add bright, fresh, citrus flavor to these savory melt-in-your-mouth salmon patties.
-Served hot with your favorite sides for dinner or cold on a green salad for a healthy lunch, you’ll love this variation on my classic salmon patties!

 Lemon Basil Salmon Patties are definitely a take on my classic salmon patty recipe.
 You may have seen the recipe video where I stir up so much controversy because I picked the bones and skin out of my canned salmon.
 GASP!